 Essential Tea Tree Oil has many great uses, such as for spots, cuts, stings, antibacterial, cleansing.
 Always remember to dilute essential oils, never use the oils neat on your skin unless advised by an Aromatherapist.
 They are extremely concentrated.
 Use a carrier oil with a ratio of 5 drops of essential oil to 10ml of carrier oil.

-I was really impressed with the March Natural Wellness Box, especially as this is the first box.
+The March Natural Wellness Box, impressed me, especially as this is the first box.
 Catherine did a superb job.

 It was beautifully presented and had a really high-quality curation of products.
 It was also great to have not only natural beauty products but also natural wellbeing and health products like the Alkaline Infusion Powder, Pukka Blackcurrant Beauty Tea and the Sweet Clusters.

-The information card was really well done and I really liked the design.
+The information card was really well designed.
 It gives you the RRP of each product and a little about them too.

-With so many beauty subscription boxes available, it is hard to stand out but this does feel like a more luxe box and I like that it is bi-monthly too.
+With so many beauty subscription boxes available, it is hard to stand out.
+However, this does feel like a more luxe box and I like that it is bi-monthly too.

 Where Can I Sign Up for the Natural Wellness Box?